SixStringsCoder/chord_speller/README.md

 #### Planning and Workflow

 #### Future Features
+- add a modal window that explains how to build the types of chords and how to move the tab index and fill-in the chords
 - add a timer for extra challenge
 - add staff with treble or bass clef options
 - add inversions